damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 * [ ] For Production Engineering team members: Hiring manager: add the [sysadmin onboarding checklist](https://dev.gitlab.org/cookbooks/chef-repo/blob/master/doc/onboard-new-sysadmin.md).
 * [ ] PeopleOps: Add the new team member to the next Retro meeting and the Kickoff meeting that's scheduled and save for all events in the future.
 * [ ] For Service Engineering team members: Patricio/Robert/Jacob: Create GitLab.com admin account.
-* [ ] For Service Engineering team members: Patricio/Ernst: Add to Tweetdeck for @gitlabstatus.
+* [ ] For Service Engineering team members: Patricio/Ernst: Add to Tweetdeck for [at]gitlabstatus.

 ### FOR MARKETING ONLY